1. Introduction

 In most cases, you only need to add the IPs relevant to your region and use case.

-If your organization includes multiple subsidiaries, Hyver supports a Multi-Company structure for viewing and managing risk across business units.
+If your organization includes multiple subsidiaries, Cye Platform supports a Group Management structure for viewing and managing risk across business units.

 Where supported, integrations should be created at the subsidiary level, using credentials relevant to each subsidiary’s data.